 Role of Opposition Parties in Canada

-Opposition parties lead and focus on the representative and watchdog functions performed by Members of Parliament; they work to ensure that legislation is carefully considered, and that differing views on important initiatives are publicly expressed and defended.
+Opposition parties lead and focus on the representative and watchdog functions performed by Members of Parliament.
+They work to ensure that legislation is carefully considered, and that differing views on important initiatives are publicly expressed and defended.

-When government bills and motions are introduced, the Leader of the Official Opposition or another Member of the Official Opposition is usually recognized in debate immediately after the Minister who speaks first on behalf of the Government.
+When government bills or motions are introduced, the Leader of the Official Opposition or another Member of the Official Opposition is usually recognized in debate immediately after the Minister who speaks first on behalf of the Government.
 Time to debate bills and motions is distributed in proportion to the number of Members each party has in the House of Commons.

 Reports from parliamentary committees may include supplementary or “dissenting” opinions or recommendations from committee members.
 A Member of the Official Opposition may provide a brief overview of these supplementary comments, following the presentation of the committee’s report in the House of Commons.